Heading to Darwin? Here’s what you should see, do and eat in Australia’s Top End.

-For a night out on the town head to any of the bars on Mitchell Street for music, dancing and lots of drinks.
+For a night out on the town head to any of the bars on Mitchell Street for music and dancing.

 Darwin is one of the most interesting cities in Australia.
 Almost everyone in Darwin isn’t from Darwin, making it feel like a holiday destination even for those who live there.
 It’s tropical, peculiar and always entertaining.
 If you haven’t been, add it to your travel list.